 Because the poor little guy had been locked up in the shelter, I just could shove him in a kennel for vacation.
 So, that's why we took him with us.
 He did very well on the trip.
 We arrived at St. George Island in the late afternoon and set up the tent.
 At 9:30 P.M. was 88 degrees!
 With the humidity, it felt like 95.
 After we spent some time on the beach the next morning, by noon, it was already 92 degrees but the heat index made it feel like 106.
 I just couldn't take it.
 My knee had started to swell and I just wasn't fit to be around.
 We packed it up and headed for Grandma Hunnybunny's.
 I did get to visit with Hollywood on our way back through Tennessee.
 He seems to be doing well.
 Looks like he grew a foot.
 I don't think his voice was that deep when he left.
 Time does march on.

 A southern girl, from the deep south, living in a "southern-ish" state.
 These are the ongoing adventures of Hunnybunny, The Dyl Pickle, with once in a while appearances from Hollywood and The Legal Adult.
-Staying sane with God, and quilting.
+Staying sane with God, quilting and a new career in nursing.